dward2/BME547/syllabus.md

 ## Grading
 Official assignment posting will be done in Canvas.
 The detailed assignment description will be done in this GitHub repository.
-Assignments will generally be submitted in a GitHub Classroom repository.
+Assignments will generally be submitted in a GitHub private repository.

 Due dates--including those that change--will be announced in lecture and by Canvas announcements (be sure to have your Canvas Announcement notification